codebar/tutorials/html/lesson3/tutorial.md

 ### Structuring content

-We will separate our page in three different areas.
-The **header**, where our heading and picture, the top of our page, will be, the **container** where we will be specifying the main content, and the **footer**.
+We will separate our page into three different areas.
+The **header** will be at the top of our page showing our title and picture.
+The **container** is where we will specify the main content.
+And the **footer**.

 ```html
 <header>